MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     :alt: View-transform screenshot.

-A good first step before working is to make sure the Display part is properly configured so you don't start texturing while viewing wrong colors.
+A good first step before working is to make sure the Display part is properly configured so you don't start texturing while viewing the wrong colors.
 This Display part can be configured using what we usually called a `view-transform` menu.
 In sp, you can find it at the top-right of your viewport.

-What you have to remember is that :text-green:`you need to choose the option that correspond to your display.` If your display is calibrated to the Display P3 colorspace (Apple displays), choose the Display P3 option.
+What you have to remember is that :text-green:`you need to choose the option that corresponds to your display.` If your display is calibrated to the Display P3 colorspace (Apple displays), choose the Display P3 option.

 But what if I don't know what my display is calibrated to ?

-    A safe choice would the be to assume you are using a sRGB-like display.
+    A safe choice would be to assume you are using an sRGB-like display.

 .. _the rec709 transfer-function issue:

 I see some people using Rec.709 instead of sRGB, why ?

     sRGB and Rec.709 share the same primaries, so you can use both without seeing color-shift due to different primaries.
-What change is the transfer function being used.
-But fasten your seat-bealt, here come the mess : Rec.709 only defined an :abbr:`OETF <opto-electrical transfer function>` which is intended for camera signal encoding, not data display encoding !
+What does change is the transfer function being used.
+But fasten your seat-belt, here comes the mess : Rec.709 only defined an :abbr:`OETF <opto-electrical transfer function>` which is intended for camera signal encoding, not data display encoding !
     For display encoding with the Rec.709 colorspace, one should use the